maevadevs/Learn-SQL-Complete-Bootcamp/02-joins/11-left-outer-join-with-where.md

 # `LEFT OUTER JOIN` or `LEFT JOIN` with `WHERE`

-- Returns everything from the left table but not in the right table
+- **Left-Table Priority**: Returns everything from the left table but not in the right table
 - Check for matches against the right table
   - If there are matches, add those cells from the right table to the matching cells of the left table
   - If there are no matches, replace the cell with `null`